marrow/protocols/dispatch/README.md

 	* An object representing the current processing context.
 This will generally be the web framework’s context or request object.

-	* The object to begin dispatch on.
-For some configurations, this may be `None`.
+	* The object to perform dispatch upon.
+For some configurations or dispatchers, this may be `None`.
 Generally referred to as the _dispatch context_.

-	* A `deque` of remaining path elements.
+	* A `deque` of remaining path elements to process.
 A singular leading slash, if present, is stripped from URL paths prior to split to eliminate an empty string from unintentionally appearing.

-* **Must** return an iterable of tuples described in the [Dispatch Events](#dispatch-events) section.
+* **Must** return an iterable of tuples described in the [Dispatch Events](#dispatch-events) section when invoked.

 * **May** be a generator function.
-The `yield` and `yield from` syntaxes are pretty, efficient, and offer up some interesting possibilities for dispatch middleware / meta-dispatchers.
+The `yield` and `yield from` syntaxes are pretty, efficient, and offer up some interesting possibilities for simplified dispatch middleware / meta-dispatchers.

 The basic specification for a callable conforming to the Dispatch protocol would look like: